kptdev/kpt/site/book/02-concepts/02-workflows.md

 cluster.
 Render is a required step as it ensures certain preconditions and postconditions hold true about the state of the package.

 This workflow is an iterative process.
-There is usually a tight Edit-Render loop in order to produce the desired outcome.
+There is usually a tight Edit/Render loop in order to produce the desired outcome.

-Now, some time later, you may want to update to a newer version of the upstream package:
+Some time later, you may want to update to a newer version of the upstream package:

 ![img](/static/images/lifecycle/flow2.svg)